 It had long been a desire of prolific butaitanbou-sha and Kagawa native Lidges (リジス @lidges) to have more anime pilgrims and scene hunters venture down to Shikoku in their travels.
 His wish came true this fall, as we descended on Kan’onji, Kagawa Prefecture for the Eleventh Butaitanbou Summit (第１１回舞台探訪サミットin観音寺), held on 2018 September 22.
-This is the annual all-hands meeting for the Butaitanbou-sha Community (舞台探訪者コミュニティ), or BTC, the highly engaged core of manga and anime-induced tourism in Japan.
+This is the annual all-hands meeting for the Butaitanbou-sha Community (舞台探訪者コミュニティ), or BTC, the highly engaged core of manga and anime-induced travel in Japan.
 Kan’onji is the setting of Yūki Yūna wa Yūsha de Aru, and Sakaide, the setting of the series prequel Washio Sumi no Shō, is not far away.

 Though I don’t plan to do formal Yūki Yūna pilgrimage on this trip, I arrive early in Kan’onji on the day of the meeting to get the flavor of things.
 That flavor is udon.
 Tsuruya is the shop where the hero club meets for a meal.